-Dr. Kathryn Sullivan assumed the role of Acting Under Secretary of Commerce for Oceans and Atmosphere and Acting NOAA Administrator on February 28, 2013, where she had been serving as Assistant Secretary of Commerce for Environmental Observation and Prediction and Deputy Administrator for the National Oceanic and Atmospheric Administration, as well as performing the duties of NOAA's Chief Scientist, a vacant position.
+Dr. Kathryn Sullivan was Senate confirmed as the NOAA Administrator and Under Secretary of Commerce for Oceans and Atmosphere on March 6, 2014.
+She had assumed the role of Acting NOAA Administrator since February 28, 2013, where she had been serving as Assistant Secretary of Commerce for Environmental Observation and Prediction and Deputy Administrator for NOAA, as well as performing the duties of NOAA's Chief Scientist, a vacant position.
 She is a distinguished scientist, renowned astronaut and intrepid explorer.

-Dr. Sullivan was the inaugural director of the Battelle Center for Mathematics and Science Education Policy in the John Glenn School of Public Affairs at Ohio State University.
+She was the inaugural Director of the Battelle Center for Mathematics and Science Education Policy in the John Glenn School of Public Affairs at Ohio State University.
 Prior to joining Ohio State, she served a decade as President and CEO of the Center of Science and Industry (COSI) in Columbus, Ohio, one of the nation's leading science museums.
-Dr. Sullivan joined COSI after three years’ service as Chief Scientist.
+Dr. Sullivan joined COSI after three years of service as Chief Scientist.